For the latest information, please check Tibet Permit & Tibet Visa Travel Updates.

 - Nyingchi Region: Such as Basum-tso, Pomi, Rawo-tso, ect.

-It is required if you are planning to travel to Ngari, Nyingchi, and Nagqu which are regard as the military sensitive areas in Tibet.
+It is required if you are planning to travel to Ngari, Nyingchi, and Nagqu which are regarded as the military sensitive areas in Tibet.
 It is issued by the Military office in Lhasa.
-Travel agencies will arrange it as you will visit this areas.
+Travel agencies will arrange it as you will visit this area.
 It usually takes about 3-4 days.

 Important Issues about Tibet Permit:

-- The details of the travelers are required for TTB Permit: name, nationality, passport number, gender, date of birth and occupation (The copies of your passport and china visa)
+- The details of the travelers are required for Tibet Permit: name, nationality, passport number, gender, date of birth and occupation (The copies of your passport and China visa)

 - Only the guide could hold the permit after you establish yourself on Tibet land.
 You are not allowed to bring with it.